RichardX366/AHKNodeJS/readme.md

 # AHK NodeJS

 AHK NodeJS allows users to communicate with AutoHotKey using NodeJS.
+Updated for AutoHotkey v2.0.3

 ## Contents